youtube/cobalt/starboard/doc/api_process.md

 ## Why do we need a process?
-The Starboard API is the contract between Starboard applications and implementors of the Starboard API.
-Changing existing APIs and adding new required APIs breaks that contract and increases the cost of implementors keeping their Starboard port up-to-date.
-Pushing a release to the Open Source repository signals to Starboard implementors that any non-experimental APIs in that version will not change for as long as that version of Starboard is supported by the Starboard applications.
+The Starboard API is the contract between Starboard applications and implementers of the Starboard API.
+Changing existing APIs and adding new required APIs breaks that contract and increases the cost of implementers keeping their Starboard port up-to-date.
+Pushing a release to the Open Source repository signals to Starboard implementers that any non-experimental APIs in that version will not change for as long as that version of Starboard is supported by the Starboard applications.
 We cannot change those newly frozen APIs without causing a potentially significant disruption to any partners who